Summer Snowboard Camp

 It is one of the biggest meeting points for European freestyle, so it is not uncommon to find professional riders from different countries to train and enjoy all that is good about summer freestyle.

-Common zones:
+Common areas

-Rooms for riders:
+Rooms for participants

 Choose which weeks you want to come, confirm your attendance and… start preparing!